Caring for aging parents

-To help out financially, effective April 1, 2012 the province has introduced the BC Seniors’ Home Renovation Tax Credit for permanent home renovations that make it easier for retirees to stay home longer.
+To help out financially, the province has introduced the BC Seniors’ Home Renovation Tax Credit for permanent home renovations that make it easier for retirees to stay home longer.
 The maximum credit is $1,000 annually.
-A full list of eligible expenses will be released later this year.

 No matter how hard you try, the time may come when your parents need more care than can be delivered at home.

 Assisted living is the next step and geared to people who are still able to make decisions on their own.
 A widow or widower who's isolated and is looking to make more social connections may even prefer it to home care.
 Assisted living facilities are a mix of publicly subsidized and privately delivered accommodations offering a variety of living quarters from single rooms to self-contained apartments.